What if your next job was hiding right in front of you?

 Those are the hidden jobs.

-Recently, the definition of hidden or “unpublicized jobs” has expanded to also include jobs that are poorly advertised in places where they’re not likely to be seen.
+Recently, the hidden job market definition has expanded to also include jobs that are poorly advertised in places where they’re not likely to be seen.

 Competition for advertised, non-hidden jobs is tougher as more people fight for a smaller number of openings than what are really available.